 • Standard black ink: This is a standard type of ink that can be used for general purposes in a variety of industries.

 • MEK free black ink: This ink is easy to use in accordance with certain safety standards such as the Ordinance on the Prevention of Organic Solvent Poisoning.

-• Yellow ink: This ink provides clear printing on various dark targets, and has relatively high maintainability for a pigment ink.
+• Yellow ink: This ink provides clear printing on various dark targets, and has relatively high maintainability for pigment ink.